arramos84/falkordb-bulk-loader/README.md

 ## Installation

-The bulk loader can be installed using pip:
+This custom bulk loader can be installed directly from this repo using pip:

 ```sh
 pip install falkordb-bulk-loader